SaloniWorks/dbt-retail-sales-project/README.md

 ```

-> **Note:** While `dags/` is not part of the dbt framework, it’s included here to reflect the complete pipeline.
-The Airflow DAG handles ingestion of raw data from GCS into BigQuery.
-The dbt models then transform this ingested data into analytics-ready tables.
+> **Note:** While dags/ is not part of the dbt framework, it’s included here to reflect the complete pipeline.
+The Airflow DAG handles GCS ingestion, and SnowSQL handles Snowflake ingestion.

 ## Key Features